Loadable Modules - Extending the mesibo Platform

 Parameters:

-1. mod, pointer to mesibo module structure
+1. mod — pointer to the module structure

-MESIBO_RESULT_OK
+Returns: MESIBO_RESULT_OK

 on_call